hyperledger-archives/caliper/README.md

 ```

 ## Write your own tests
-Caliper provides a set of nodejs NBIs for applications to interact with backend's blockchain system.
+Caliper provides a set of nodejs NBIs for applications to interact with backend blockchain system.
 Check the *src/comm/blockchain.js* to find the NBIs.
 Multiple *Adaptors* are implemented to translate the NBIs to different blockchain protocol.
 So developers can write a test  once, and run the test with different blockchain systems.

 Generally speaking, to write a new caliper test, you need to :
 * Write smart contracts for systems you want to test
 * Write a test flow using caliper NBIs.
 Caliper provides a default test framework, which can be used easily to write a new test.
 For more details, please refer to [Test Framework](./doc/Architecture.md#test-framework) .
-* Write a configuration file to define the backend's network and  test arguments.
+* Write a configuration file to define the backend network and  test arguments.